57 Pages Posted: 16 Mar 2010 Last revised: 27 Sep 2016

-We investigate whether mutual funds whose investors and stocks are decoupled (i.e., investor location does not coincide with that of the stock holdings) benefit from a natural hedge as they have fewer outflows during market downturns and fewer inflows during market upturns.
-Using a comprehensive sample of equity mutual funds from 26 countries, we find that funds experiencing a higher investor-stock decoupling (ISD) exhibit a higher performance.
-This association is more pronounced during the 2007-2008 financial crisis, and we provide evidence that funds with decoupled investors avoid asset-fire sales in adverse market conditions.
-We also find that fund ISD allows fund managers to take less risk, be more active, and tilt their portfolios toward smaller and less liquid stocks.
-Overall, we conclude that investor-stock decoupling alleviates limits to arbitrage in delegated fund management.
+We investigate whether mutual funds whose investors and stocks are decoupled (i.e., investor location does not coincide with that of the stock holdings) benefit from a natural hedge as they have fewer outflows during market downturns and fewer inflows during upturns.
+Using a sample of equity mutual funds from 26 countries, we find that funds with higher investor-stock decoupling exhibit higher performance and this is more pronounced during the 2007-2008 financial crisis.
+We also find that decoupling allows fund managers to take less risk, be more active, and tilt their portfolios toward smaller and less liquid stocks.

 Keywords: Mutual funds, Performance, Fund flows, Risk taking, Limits of arbitrage